kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/collabpress/readme.txt

 = 0.1 =
 * First beta release

+== Upgrade Notice ==

+= 0.5 =
+* adds a bunch of new features including task editing, task comments, uninstallation script, and more

 == Installation ==

 1. Upload the CollabPress folder to the plugins directory in your WordPress or WPMU installation